mintic-ai/ephemeral/docs/guides/configuration.md

 # Configuration Management Guide

-This guide provides comprehensive instructions for managing configuration in the Docker On-Demand system, including environment variables, validation patterns, configuration extension, and best practices for different deployment environments.
+This guide provides comprehensive instructions for managing configuration in the Ephemeral system, including environment variables, validation patterns, configuration extension, and best practices for different deployment environments.

 ## Configuration Architecture Overview

-The Docker On-Demand system uses a centralized configuration management approach with the following characteristics:
+The Ephemeral system uses a centralized configuration management approach with the following characteristics:

 - **Environment-Based**: Configuration is primarily driven by environment variables
 - **Hierarchical**: Configuration is organized into logical sections (docker, cleanup, api)